 Shipping

 We do not ship our cats.
-We live in Ventura County, California.
-If you live in a surrounding area, such as Northern California or Arizona, it is possible we can make arrangements meet you half way to deliver a kitten.
-Things may work out for someone to carry the kitten on board a flight for you, at a cost roughly close to the shipping cost.
-Keep in mind, however, that you would not be able to see the kitten before you get it, and this may not be the best idea - the best thing is of course, to come out here and meet the cat or kitten yourself.
+We live in Southern Nevada.
+If you live in a surrounding area, such as Southern California or Arizona, it is possible we can make arrangements meet you half way to deliver a kitten.
+It may work out for someone to carry the kitten on board a flight for you, at a cost roughly close to the shipping cost.
+The best idea is to drive or fly here to Las Vegas and pick up the kitten yourself.
 If none of these options are workable, we suggest you look for a breeder who is closer to you.

 Thinking about an adult cat?
 Check out this video of Amelia, red Somali spay.
 Amelia was born in 2002, and this video was taken at Christmas 2008 when she was 6 years old.
 She was placed in the home at 4 with her daughter, Kismet, who was 3.
 Take a peek at this YouTube video of Amelia playing with her new bird toy.